 Code-Point can be used to display and analyse any data collected at the postcode level.
 This has led to the product being widely used in a variety of applications, including:

-- site location;
+- · site location;

+- enable web searches;

-- market analysis and profiling;
+- · market analysis and profiling;

 - health and epidemiology;

-- resource allocation;
+- · resource allocation;

+- · end to end journey route planning

 - socio-economic profiling; and

 - sales targeting.

 Chapter 2 Overview of Code-Point

 Data overview